brittyazel/EnhancedRaidFrames/README.md

 # Enhanced Raid Frames

-_"...makes the stock raid frames as good as Grid2 and VuhDo, but without the learning curve!"_ -Tom Hanks, probably
+_**Update regarding WoW Midnight.**_

+_Due to the changes Blizzard is making to addons in WoW Midnight, it looks like Enhanced Raid Frames will cease functioning.
+As I currently no longer play WoW and have been keeping the addon updated solely for the benefit of you all, I don't foresee Enhanced Raid Frames continuing once these changes go into effect.
+We had a good run, and it's been a pleasure developing addons for you all.
+Cheers,_

+_-Soyier_

-**Enhanced Raid Frames** is a raid frame add-on for **World of Warcraft: Dragonflight** and **World of Warcraft: Classic ** that adds many small but significant features to enhance the (already quite awesome) built-in raid frames, allowing the raid frames to function much closer to add-ons such as Grid/Grid2 or VuhDo — the most notable addition being configurable aura indicators.
+**Enhanced Raid Frames** is a raid frame add-on for **World of Warcraft**, **World of Warcraft: Classic** and **World of Warcraft: Classic Era** that adds many small but significant features to enhance the (already quite awesome) built-in raid frames, allowing the raid frames to function much closer to add-ons such as Grid/Grid2 or VuhDo — the most notable addition being configurable aura indicators.

 Along with options to adjust the out-of-range distance, frame scale, frame opacity, overlay target icons, and numerous other small features, Enhanced Raid Frames adds 9 aura indicators for each raid member, forming a 3x3 grid overlaying